-Email account is disabled three months after leaving the college.
+Email accounts are disabled three months after leaving the college.
 Forwarding and auto-reply is disabled one year after leaving.
-See Automatically forward emails to another account for instructions on how to forward Williams email to another account.
+See Automatically forward emails to another account for instructions on how to forward Williams email.

 Email account is disabled on the separation date.
 Forwarding to a personal account is not allowed.
 Auto-replies are disabled after three months.